uidaholib/collectionbuilder-cdm-template/pages/about.md

 layout: about
 permalink: /about.html
 ---
-{% include feature/jumbotron.html %}
+{% include feature/jumbotron.html objectid="/assets/hwhi_cover.jpg" %}

 {% include feature/nav-menu.html sections="About the Collection;About the *Here We Have Idaho* magazine" %}

 ## About the Collection

-The 53 photographs that make up the Donald R. Theophilus Boxing Photograph Collection depict the University of Idaho boxing team during its heyday.

-{% include feature/item-figure.html objectid="boxing33" width="75" %}
+Digital back issues of *Here We Have Idaho* magazine may be found here.
+A more complete collection is available in hardcopy in University's main library.

 ## About the *Here We Have Idaho* magazine